ColoredBytes/ez-docker-installer/README.md

 ```

 ## :memo: Notes
+> [!NOTE]

-- No need to run as sudo as that is handled in the script.
+> - No need to run as sudo as that is handled in the script.
-    - Will prompt for Password if not run by root or the system is not configured for passwordless sudo.
+>    - Will prompt for Password if not run by root or the system is not configured for passwordless sudo.
-- You still need to add other users if you want them to run docker commands that can be done with.
+> - You still need to add other users if you want them to run docker commands that can be done with.
-    - `sudo usermod -aG docker $USER`<br>
+>    - `sudo usermod -aG docker $USER`<br>
-- This script installs the CE Edition of both not Business.
+> - This script installs the CE Edition of both not Business.
 That needs to be upgraded manually.

 ## :balance_scale: **LICENSE**